Kelly Marie: "Feels Like I'm in Love"

-Marie chanced across the song "Feels Like I'm in Love" in a music publishing office: Ray Dorset had written it in 1977 in hopes of having Elvis Presley record it: it's unclear if the song was ever pitched to Presley before his death that year.
+Marie chanced across the song "Feels Like I'm in Love" in a music publishing office.
+Ray Dorset had written it in 1977 in hopes of having Elvis Presley record it; it is unclear if the song was ever pitched to Presley before his death that year.
 Dorset's group Mungo Jerry did record the song but their version was relegated to the B-side of a Belgian single "Sur Le Pont D'Avignon" (A-side).

 Marie and Peter Yellowstone – who had co-written her hits with Mike Tinsley – saw the potential of the song as a follow-up to "Make Love to Me", and Marie's recording of "Feels Like I'm in Love" returned her to the top 10 in South Africa (No. 7) in November 1979.

-Like all of Marie's recordings to that date, "Feels Like I'm in Love" failed to become a hit in the UK, but it did become a popular disco item first in Scotland and eventually all over Britain.
-The track's prolonged popularity in the clubs led Pye to re-release the song in the summer of 1980, after a No. 61 debut on the chart dated 2 August "Feels Like I'm in Love" entered the top ten on 23 August, and spent the weeks of 13 and 20 September at No. 1.
-The track also enjoyed international success with chart rankings of No. 6 in Austria, No. 2 in Belgium, No. 6 in Australia, No. 5 in Germany, No. 3 in the Netherlands and No. 1 in Ireland.
-In addition, the track reached No. 10 on the U.S. dance charts in 1981.
+Like all of Marie's recordings to that date, "Feels Like I'm in Love" initially failed to become a hit in the UK, but it did become a popular disco tune first in Scotland and eventually all over Britain.
+The track's prolonged popularity in the clubs led Pye to re-release the song in the summer of 1980, and after a No. 61 debut on the chart dated 2 August, it then entered the top ten on 23 August, and spent the weeks of 13 and 20 September at No. 1.
+The track also enjoyed international success with chart rankings of No. 6 in Austria, No. 2 in Belgium, No. 6 in Australia, No. 5 in Germany, and No. 3 in the Netherlands and Ireland.
+In addition, the track reached No. 10 on the U.S. Dance chart in 1981.